madca03/ASP.NET-MVC-Trial-4/README.md

 };
 ```

-- notice the baseURL when fetching RESTful API
+- notice the baseURL when fetching RESTful API, it points to the baseURL of the VueJS application. the **devServer.proxy** settings handles
+  the forwarding of the request to the real RESTful API service at https://localhost:44350

 ```javascript
 import axios from "axios";